 Best advice to customers:

 3. Add a YouTube video to your employee biographies.
-Showing the tech saying hello and sharing a couple of items about themself makes the technician bio more personal and interesting.
+Showing the tech saying hello and sharing a couple of items about themself connects the technician to the customer on a personal level, and makes it more interesting.
 Help with the script for the video, too, but don’t make it look like they’re just reading the lines.

 4. House the YouTube video on your website.
-Then customers get to your site via the tech bio and look around the if they choose, before the technician arrives.
+Then customers can get to your site via the tech bio and look around if they choose, before the technician arrives.